Advanced-Automotive-Electronics/automotive-electronics/passivecomponents/transistors.md

 Testing a transistor with a multimeter is a straightforward process, but always remember safety precautions.
 If your transistor is showing signs of failure, replace it promptly to prevent potential damage.

-## Conclusion

-Transistors play a critical role in modern vehicles, contributing to functions such as engine control, audio systems, lighting, and sensor operations.